fangchun007/SDC_Personal_Notes/Twiddle.md

 ## Disadvantages
 1. Local optimal value

-Solution: Random choice of initial value
+Solution: Random choosing of an initial value

-2. The algorithm choose the first drop of *best_err*, not the biggest.
+2. The algorithm choose the first decreasing of *best_err*, not the biggest.

 ## Template